bbgdzxng1/cta608-in-vbi/README.md

 ### Why bother?
 I could not find an open-source Line-21 encoder out there.
 I don't know why I really needed a Line-21 encoder, but there wasn't one.

-There's probably good reason why...
+There's probably good reason why an open-source Line-21 encoder does not exist...
 A VBI would not typically be visible to a user; nor would the HBI.
 These concepts do not appear in digital.

 Ok, sometimes you will see the Line-21 waveform when digitizing a source into a full-frame 486 picture, but the VBI should not really appear in a 480 picture.
 The team over at vhs-decode _do_ care about the VBI and preserving the full frame, including VBI and HBI, but the average user does not need analog Line-21 captions.
 But if you have found this script, you probably know all that already.